 Pros: Piktochart is another relatively easy-to-use platform.
 They have a gallery that allows you to see designs other people have created, and last year they launched a new video storytelling feature called Piktostory.

-Cons: They don’t have as much to offer to help you learn infographic design skills and there’s no features for collaboration.
+Cons: They don’t have as much to offer to help you learn infographic design skills and there are no features for collaboration.

 Price ranges: $0-99 a month